RachelMinto/carpool/README.md

-Administrators can:
+## Administrators can:
 - View carpool registration
-    - Approve Carpool registration
+- Approve or deny carpool registration requests
 - View monthly submissions

+## Unauthenticated Users can:
+- View all approved carpools, ordered by City name.
+- Create an account or login

-Users can:
+## Authenticated Users can:
-    - view status of enrollment for their carpool
+- View status of enrollment for their carpool
-    - register a carpool
+- Register a carpool
-    - update a carpool
+- Update a carpool
 - Submit monthly form
+- Request info about a particular carpool